 The final curtain fell and the public, some still applauding, others already discussing where they’d go next, left the theatre.
 I took up my flashlight and began to make my rounds, collecting forgotten things and tidying up.
 When I came to the second floor there stood before me a startled girl, with long, dark hair […]

 Time drifted for Undinélé like a sailor at sea.
 In school she was often in trouble.
 ‘Undinélé, stop dreaming,’ the teacher would say.
 Geography was the worst: the continents, heavy as enormous ships, floating across maps.
-How did they not fall down to the darkest depths?
-She carried this question home with her and, in […]
+How did they not sink to the darkest depths?
+She carried this question home with her and, in the […]

 His talent was as natural as the pattern that was made by the dust on a butterfly’s wings.
 At one time he understood it no more than the butterfly did and he did not know when it was brushed or marred.
 Later he became conscious of his damaged wings and of their construction and he […]